Fear of Friday the 13th is known as triskaidekaphobes.

 Friday is considered lucky by Teutonic people as a day to get married, probably because of the link to Frigg.
 Freya is also known as the goddess of the sixth day, and is often depicted with her sacred animal, the cat.
 In post Christian days, she is depicted as a witch with a black cat and becomes associated with evil.

 While the mainstream Western World runs in fear from Friday the 13th, many pagans should shed those made up connotations and revel in the day as one to be celebrated with joy and excitement.
-So Happy Friday the 13th to One and All!
+It’s a time to let go of the old that maybe holding you back and welcome in the new.
+It’s a day to honor the Divine (whatever that is to you) and connect with spirit for progress, and positive transformation.
+It’s a good day to create new ritual tools, such as carving a new wand, fashioning a new broom or even simply cleaning off your altar and re-organizing your supply closet.

 I received a comment today 07/13/2012; concerning the Knights Templar and asking why they aren’t part of this article.
 The answer is simple, they’re not pagan.
-But since they’re another example of how Christians (then and today) try to make everything about them, I’ve added a line about the Templar.
+But since they’re another example of how Christians (then and today) try to make everything about them, I’ve added a line about the Templar in this article.